p0lyw0lf/nixos-rebuild-bug-repro/README.md

 These instructions will walk through getting an aarch64 VM running on an x86_64 machine to reproduce this bug.

+NOTE: This is the nixos-25.05 branch, which does **NOT** reproduce this bug.

 ## 1. Get A aarch64 NixOS Install

 If you trust me, run: